leivadev/sign-up-form-bluenred/README.md

  - Font Awesome

 ## 📖 What I learned
- - Understanding the fundamental elements of form design
+ - Understanding the fundamental elements of form design and validations.
- - Responsive Design using the Mobile-First Design
+ - Responsive Design using the Mobile-First Design.
+ - Dark & light theme switcher.
- - Basics of UI/UX Design
+ - Basics of UI/UX Design.

 ## License